QBDev0ps/DevOps-Cloud-projects/Project12.md

 ### <br>Refactor Ansible Code <br/>

 In the first part of our project, we shall refactor Ansible code by importing other playbooks into **`site.yml`**.
 However, before we begin, we need to make some changes to our Jenkins Job.

+#### <br>Step 1: Jenkins Job Enhancement<br/>

-With the way it is currently configured, every new change in the codes creates a separate directory which is not very convenient when we want to run some commands from one place.
+With the way our Jekins job is currently configured, every new change in the codes creates a separate directory which is not very convenient when we want to run some commands from one place.
 Besides, it consumes space on Jenkins serves with each subsequent change.
 To enhance it, we shall be introducing a new Jenkins project/job and we will require **`Copy Artifact`** plugin.

-#### <br>Step 1: Jenkins Job Enhancement<br/>
+**i.** In our **`Jenkins-Ansible`** server, we use the comand below to create a new directory called **`ansible-config-artifact`** – which we will be using to store all artifacts after each build.

+**` $ sudo mkdir /home/ubuntu/ansible-config-artifact`**